AlexKitov/datasciencecoursera/Getting and Cleanning Data Course project/README.md

 * the script file `run_analysis.R` is placed in the R's working directory
 * the working dataset is also placed in the working directory by one of the following two ways:
-	1. as a `getdata-projectfiles-UCI HAR Dataset.zip` file - in which case the script will unzip the file
+	1. as a `getdata-projectfiles-UCI HAR Dataset.zip` file - in which case the script will unzip the file.
-	2. already unzipped data - in which case the script will search for folder called "UCI HAR Dataset "
+	2. already unzipped data - in which case the script will search for folder called `UCI HAR Dataset`.
-* the package `plyr` is installed `install.packages("plyr")` and necessary loaded
+* the package `plyr` is installed `install.packages("plyr")` and necessary loaded.
-* the package `reshape2` is installed  `(install.package("reshape2"))` and necessary loaded
+* the package `reshape2` is installed  `(install.package("reshape2"))` and necessary loaded.

 ### Description of main function mergedata

 The main function of the script is `mergedata()`.
 The function performs several actions during execution:

-1. checks if the the necessary folder or .zip file exists in the working directory
+1. checks if the the necessary folder or .zip file exists in the working directory.
 2. loads the paths to the files containing the data used in the transformation, which are:
-	2.1 activity_labels.txt - descriptive labels for the activities performed by the participants in the experiment 2.2 features.txt - names of the variables calculated from the raw measurements during the experiment 2.3 y_(test|train).txt - contains a column vector representing the activity performed by the subject 2.4 subject_(test|train).txt - contains a column vector representing the subject who performed the activity 2.5 X_(test|train).txt - contains a multiple (563) column vectors representing variables calculated from the raw data from the experiment and matched by activity and subject
+	2.1 `activity_labels.txt` - descriptive labels for the activities performed by the participants in the experiment.
+	2.2 `features.txt` - names of the variables calculated from the raw measurements during the experiment.
+	2.3 `y_(test|train).txt` - contains a column vector representing the activity performed by the subject.
+	2.4 `subject_(test|train).txt` - contains a column vector representing the subject who performed the activity.
+	2.5 `X_(test|train).txt` - contains a multiple (563) column vectors representing variables calculated from the raw data from the experiment and matched by activity and subject.
-3. reads the data for the test subjects and stores it in internal data.frame - "testdata"
+3. reads the data for the test subjects and stores it in internal data.frame `testdata`
-4. reads the data for the training subjects and stores it in internal data.frame - "traindata"
+4. reads the data for the training subjects and stores it in internal data.frame `traindata`
 5. stores the two datasets in a single data.frame by rows
-6. reads the variable names from file "features.txt" and cleaning them with cleanstr referring to https://google-styleguide.googlecode.com/svn/trunk/Rguide.xml
+6. reads the variable names from file `features.txt` and cleaning them with `cleanstr` referring to https://google-styleguide.googlecode.com/svn/trunk/Rguide.xml
-7. set the mergeddata(data.frame) names with the processed names from 6.
-Additionally first column name is set to "activity" and the second as "subject"
+7. set the `mergeddata`(data.frame) names with the processed names from 6.
+Additionally first column name is set to `activity` and the second as `subject`
-8. set the activity values from the file "activitu_labels.txt" The values are processed with cleanstr before applied.
+8. set the activity values from the file `activitu_labels.txt` The values are processed with `cleanstr` before applied.
-9. sort the mergeddata data.frame first by activity and second by subject
+9. sort the `mergeddata` data.frame first by activity and second by subject
-10. extract only variables which has "mean" OR "std" in the name, also accounting for capital first latter.
+10. extract only variables which has `mean` OR `std` in the name, also accounting for capital first latter.
 11. construct tidy dataset from the data from the previous step.
 12. write all the data into .csv files